Shoring Up the Foundations: Fusing Model Embeddings and Weak Supervision: Conclusion

 \section{Conclusion}

 We present \sysname, a system for fusing foundation models and weak supervision.
 We use embeddings to produce finer-grained estimates of weak source accuracies and improve weak source coverage.
 We prove a series of results on how the performance of this approach scales with the smoothness of the embeddings, and demonstrate \sysname\ on six benchmark NLP and video weak supervision datasets.
-We hope our work will encourage further work in combining foundation models and weak supervision.
+We hope our work will encourage further work in combining foundation models and weak supervision and in utilizing the signal from foundation models to help with other tasks.

-\paragraph{Authors' Note} The first two authors contributed equally.
+\ifsinglecolumn \paragraph{Authors' Note} The first two authors contributed equally.
 Co-first authors can prioritize their names when adding this paper's reference to their resumes.